buhrmi/buhrmi/README.md

 ### [SimpWars](https://github.com/buhrmi/simpwars) (in development)

-Turn any Twitch streamer into your personal simp, upgrade them with awesome gear, and lead them to glory.
+Purchase any Twitch streamer on the Ethereum blockchain, upgrade them with awesome gear, and lead them to glory.

 ### [AuctionsBot](https://github.com/buhrmi/twitch-tools) (in development)